 Stay up-to-date with the latest tips & strategies.
 Get additional discounts & alerts on offers.

-Sales and marketing alignment has been a long time dream for those trying to make a buck with their wits.
-Even though dynamic & evolving, both sales & marketing dates as far back as mankind existed.
-In layman’s terms, marketing refers to the activities that create a product & the avenue for its exchange while sales is offering the product at a price.
+Sales and marketing alignment has been a long-time dream for those trying to make a buck with their wits.
+Even though dynamic & evolving, both sales & marketing date as far back as mankind existed.
+In layman’s terms, marketing refers to the activities that create a product & the avenue for its exchange while sales are offering the product at a price.

 Previously sales and marketing alignment was completely out of the picture as they were busy throwing jabs, right hooks & under the belt punches as they blamed each other for low growth numbers.
 Both teams are now realizing that the real fight is about the customer.
 B2B sales & marketing leaders have now come to the conclusion that customer is their new boss who is calling the shots & it’s better to abandon the traditional charts, to invest in newer models, teams with new skill sets & flex their internal political clout to change how other departments treat customers.

 The buyer has changed more in the last 10 years than in the last 100 years.
 The modern buyer is in control by being digitally driven, socially connected & mobile empowered with nearly unlimited access to information & people.
 This has led to the serious need for integration between sales and marketing teams.

 This means it’s all about the customer that is driving sales and marketing alignment in today’s world.
 A proper sales and marketing alignment strategy can go a long way to help these teams work together to make the entire process as smooth as possible.

 “Companies with poor sales and marketing alignment have a 4% revenue decline.” – Aberdeen Research Group.